 What really needs to be said about the Ficus Lyrata?
 If you want to be cool you have to have this plant.
-Give it lots of light and very little water then just be cool.Very large leaves in a bush form grown in 10"up to 17" pot.
-With heights starting at 34" inches to 10' feet tall.
-Foliage from top to bottom, multiple stem for fullness.
-The standard form is grown in a 14"uo to a 28" pot.
-Heights starting at 5' to 14'feet tall.
+Give it lots of light and very little water then just be cool.
+Bush forms are grown in 10 in. up to 17 in. pots with heights from 34 inches to 10 feet tall.
+The bush has foliage from top to bottom with multiple stem for fullness.
+The standard form is grown in 14 to 28 inch pots with heights from 5 feet to 14 feet tall.
 You might know it by its famous stage name Fiddle leaf fig.

 The meters below indicate a range of light and tolerance to drought.
 The ranges are indicated by the little light bulbs and the small water drops.

 Mites should be primarily controlled with predator mites.
 Neoseiulus californicus,(Spical, Spical Plus, Californiline) and Phytoseiulus persimilis,(Spidex, Bio Persimilis, Phytoline) are two excellent choices for spider mite control.
 If a mite infestation is exceptionally bad, prior to the release of predator mites, spray the plant with water or horticultural oil.
 Both will provide some knockdown control of spider mites and will not leave a toxic residue that may effect predator mites.
 If the population of spider mites is red in color, (as opposed to pale yellow with 2 dark black spots) then californicus mites are the only option.
 Even these predators do not feed heavily on the red spider mite.
 In this case spraying is the best option.
 Use a miticide that works well with californicus predator mites (Sultan, Floramite SC, Shuttle O).